 Drag the video onto the timeline and then find the edit option on the left panel.
 There are 4 options there – "Imported Media", "Effects", "Transitions" and "Titles and Credits".
 You want to select the ‘Effects’ option.

-Let’s say you have chosen the "ease out" option, a new window will open where you can choose from different easing out options such "zoom out from lower right", "zoom out from upper left", "zoom out from upper right" etc. In order to preview the effect, double click the option you want use.
+Let’s say you have chosen the "ease-out" option, a new window will open where you can choose from different easing out options such as "zoom out from the lower right", "zoom out from upper left", "zoom out from the upper right" etc. In order to preview the effect, double click the option you want to use.

-To use a specific zoom in/out video in Windows Movie Maker effect, drag the effect onto the video.
-If you are not pleased with the effect, simply right click on the video, choose the "effect" option and remove it.
+To use a specific zoom in/out the video in Windows Movie Maker effect, drag the effect onto the video.
+If you are not pleased with the effect, simply right click on the video, choose the "effect" option, and remove it.

 Liza Brown is a writer and a lover of all things video.